TomPace101/nanopore_diffusion/notes.md

 Maybe you could output this field to make sure it stays constant?
 Or maybe you just do that in your own post-processing?
 Still, it's the difference between storing a single scalar, and storing a field quantity recalculated at each step.
+So that's the memory difference: a single scalar versus a field variable.
+What about the time difference?
+The additional calculation for BT-conc is pretty much negligible, but solving for another field variable, even if it's not in the diffusion terms, probably does take longer.

+The general principle here is we have a species we don't want to generate a field for.
+We need to know its concentration, but we can calculate it from other state information.
+And the more general principle to that is that we have a spatially varying quantity, which is not computed from the differential equation, but by a different equation.
+(And I don't think you can put it in a FEniCS expression, either.)

+The easiest solution is just to allow reaction functions to accept a dictionary argument, which will contain BT in this case.
+The challenge is to maintain consistency of these parameters when I calculate the initial concentrations.
+This could be made easier by using calculated fields in the parameter generation script, but that's actually more complicated than we need.

 Diffusion exclusions:
 just put "null" in as the diffusion constant. pyyaml will convert that to a None.
+Then just exclude such terms from your weak form.

 Do a check to make sure that the simulation is electrically neutral at first: take sum of initconc*z.
+Maybe you do this in your input generation?

 # Code/Misc